Dendroidal Segal spaces and infinity-operads: Segal cores

 Consider now a tree $S$ with $|S|>2$, and assume that, for any tree $T$ such that $2\leq |T|<|S|$, all the maps in \eqref{reciproque2} are in $\Wpr$.
 We shall first show that, for any set $\{R_i\}_{0\leq i\leq j}$ of at least two external faces of $S$, the map

 is in $\Wpr$.
 For the set of all external faces of $S$, the map \eqref{reciproque3} is the inclusion $\spine[S]\To \bext[S]$, so that we shall have shown that this map belongs to $\Wpr$ as well.
-By the two-out-of-three property, it then follows that the map $A\To\bext[S]$ also belongs to $\Wpr$.
+By Condition (iii), it then follows that the map $A\To\bext[S]$ also belongs to $\Wpr$.

 To prove that \eqref{reciproque3} is in $\Wpr$, consider the case of just two distinct external faces $R_0$ and $R_1$ in $S$.
 Then the map

 belongs to $\Wpr$ (also if $R_0\cap R_1$ is a tree with just one vertex), as does the map $\spine[R_1]\To \Omega[R_1]$.
 Now, consider the commutative diagram below.